patrickbr/hagel/README.md

 Usage
 =====

-An example page using a bootstrap base theme [can be found here](http://patrickbrosi.de/hagelexample).
+A repo for an example page using a bootstrap base theme [can be found here](https://github.com/patrickbr/hagel-example).

 A very simple example page is included in this repository (in `./content`).
 You can build it by typing